CodeYourFuture/HTML-CSS-Coursework-Week3/.github/pull_request_template.md

 # Your Details

-- Your Name:
+- Your Name: Fareedh Yawe
-- Your City:
+- Your City: Glasgow
-- Your Slack Name:
+- Your Slack Name: Fareedh

 # Homework Details

-- Module:
+- Module: HTML/CSS - 3
-- Week:
+- Week: 3

 # Notes